-In brief, Noll thinks that the evangelical mind should be rooted in the historical creeds of Christian orthodoxy—the Apostles’ Creed, the Council of Nicaea, the Council of Chalcedon.
-Noll contends that these doctrinal statements provide a “place from which to stand” as well as the motivation and the means by which to approach the world through the life of the mind.
+Put briefly, Noll thinks that the evangelical mind should be rooted in the historical creeds of Christian orthodoxy—the Apostles’ Creed, the Council of Nicaea, the Council of Chalcedon.
+These doctrinal statements provide a “place from which to stand” as well as the motivation and the means by which to approach the world.
 For instance, the Triune understanding of the Christian God can provide motivation for philosophical inquiry (the Being of God), for the study of language (the Son as the Word), and for the writing of history (God’s providential action as the Holy Spirit).
 Similarly, the doctrine of Creation can inspire evangelicals to seriously study the natural universe as God’s work, while the doctrine of Incarnation provides motivation for the study of the situated human personality (i.e. the humanities and human sciences).
-Furthermore, Noll sees an evangelical interpretation of Scripture and the concomitant Scriptural-providential reading of history as grounded in practices which can serve evangelicals well in today’s academy.
-For example, the “doubleness” of Christ’s nature (man/God) as understood by Trinitarians can be extended to analogous situations in Scripture and in history in which an alteration in perspective yields a new and different understanding of a given event.
+Furthermore, an evangelical interpretation of Scripture and the concomitant Scriptural-providential reading of history can be grounded in practices which can serve evangelicals well in today’s academy.
+For instance, the “doubleness” of Christ’s nature (man/God) as understood by Trinitarians can be extended to analogous situations in Scripture and in history in which an alteration in perspective yields a new and different understanding of a given event.
 Likewise, Noll suggests that the contingency and particularity so often evident in the narratives found in Scripture can be a model for similar approaches to the human sciences and humanities.

 Each of these points is of course open to question.
-However, Noll does not attempt to present an apology for evangelical belief in Jesus Christ (no pun intended), but rather to show how evangelical belief can integrate a cultivated intellectual life.
-As someone raised in evangelicalism and who has spent the past decade in the academy, I find this approach understandable but somewhat unsatisfying—for in cultivating the life of the mind, isn’t it likely that questions will arise about the very basis of evangelical belief and practice in the first place?
+However, Noll does not attempt to present an apology for evangelical belief in Jesus Christ (pun intended), but rather to show how evangelical belief can integrate a cultivated intellectual life.
+As someone raised in evangelicalism and who has spent the past decade in the academy, I find this approach understandable but somewhat unsatisfying—for in cultivating the life of the mind isn’t it likely that questions will arise about the very basis of evangelical belief and practice in the first place?
+In other words, won’t a reflective evangelical examine the “place from which they stand?”
 In contrast to his Notre Dame colleague Alasdair MacIntyre, Noll does not answer the question of how the evangelical mind fits within the philosophical orientation of universities and colleges in North America and Europe today.
 Whereas MacIntyre has put forward a trenchant critique of what he sees as the rival philosophical approaches to the question of truth—most recently in God, Philosophy, Universities—Noll simply outlines a portrait of the evangelical mind which can find a place in today’s institutions of higher learning.
-In other words, Noll’s book doesn’t really address the question of how to navigate the truth of belief—an omission which might be regarded as glaring given the fact that many young evangelicals are likely to find their beliefs challenged at university or college.
+In short, this book doesn’t really address the question of how to navigate the truth of belief—a somewhat glaring omission given the fact that many young evangelicals are likely to find their beliefs challenged at university.

-A related problem arises with the historical side to Noll’s outline.
-Echoing his method in the Scandal, Noll writes in Jesus Christ of past evangelicals who serve as exemplars of what an engaged evangelical mind might look like.
+A related problem arises with the historical side of the outline.
+As with the Scandal, in Jesus Christ Noll provides examples of past evangelicals who serve as exemplars of what an intellectually engaged faith might look like.
 These include W. B. Warfield, an evangelical who fruitfully engaged with and appropriated Charles Darwin’s theory of evolution, as well as the Canadian historian George Rawlyk, a committed Baptist and socialist.
 Noll seems to be suggesting that present evangelicals can look to their past and reclaim an intellectual heritage which might free them from present-minded constraints—in this case, Creationism or capitalism.
 Yet, quite obviously, the past is as full of non-evangelical, non-orthodox, and non-Christian possibilities as well.
-Elsewhere, in books such as Turning Points: Decisive Moments in Christian History, Noll has attempted to teach the historical nature of what he sees as Christian orthodoxy through its controversies.
-In spite of this scholarly care, however, Noll’s is still a much smoother, far less complicated account than can be found in other general histories written for a public audience, such as Diarmaid MacCulloch’s Christianity: The First Three Thousand Years or David Chidester’s A Global History of Christianity.
-It isn’t clear from Jesus Christ how Noll would advise his evangelical readers to navigate this apparent historical pluralism or what it might imply about evangelical belief.
+Elsewhere, in books such as Turning Points: Decisive Moments in Christian History, Noll has attempted to sketch the historical nature of what he sees as Christian orthodoxy through its controversies.
+In spite of this scholarly care, however, it is still a much smoother, far less complicated account than can be found in other general histories written for a public audience, such as Diarmaid MacCulloch’s Christianity: The First Three Thousand Years or David Chidester’s A Global History of Christianity.
+It isn’t clear from Jesus Christ how Noll would advise his evangelical readers to navigate this apparent historical pluralism or what it might imply about the intellectual side of evangelical belief.
 These questions only get murkier when Noll insists on the legitimacy of providential history without ever specifying what this might look like—how exactly does a historian read the hand of God in the affairs of humankind today?

 Another of Noll’s historical insights offers what seems to me to be a more fruitful way forward.
-In The New Shape of World Christianity Noll revises David Bebbington’s evangelical quadrilateral—four characteristics which Bebbington argues has defined the evangelical identity—by adding appropriationism to bibliocentrism, crucicentrism, conversionism, and activism.
-That is, Noll suggests that evangelicals have displayed a readiness to forsake tradition in the name of appropriating their faith in new circumstances.
-The adaptability of evangelicals in many historical circumstances has enabled them to remain “true” to the other four characteristics in Bebbington’s formulation.
+In The New Shape of World Christianity he revises David Bebbington’s evangelical quadrilateral by adding appropriationism to bibliocentrism, crucicentrism, conversionism, and activism.
+That is, he suggests that evangelicals have displayed a readiness to forsake tradition in the name of appropriating their faith in new circumstances.
+The intellectual and practical adaptability of evangelicals in many historical circumstances has enabled them to remain “true” to the other four characteristics in Bebbington’s formulation.